-Professor Lee was born in Seoul, South Korea and her family immigrated to the US when she was in middle school.
+Nancy Eunjoo Lee was born in Seoul, South Korea and her family immigrated to the US when she was in middle school.
 She gravitated towards math and science courses in high school due to the language barrier and pursued chemistry at University of Pennsylvania.
-With BS in chemistry, she worked in the pharmaceutical industry for 4 years where she fell in love with synthetic organic chemistry.
+With BA in chemistry, she worked in the pharmaceutical industry for 4 years where she fell in love with synthetic organic chemistry.
 She decided to attend Brown to get a Ph.D. in organic synthesis.
 After a year of postdoctoral work at MIT in organometallic chemistry, she came to Simmons.
 She’s been teaching organic chemistry to science majors and pre health majors since 1994.
 She has put much of her effort into innovative teaching.
 There are two main areas of curricular change that she’s proud of: first is converting traditional lectures into “flipped lectures” for organic chemistry I and II.
-In the flipped lecture model, students watch a video before class and during "class", which is really a problem solving session, all the students are sent to white boards to solve problems.
-The second innovative curriculum change is the conversion of traditional labs to research incorporated labs.
-The recent paper entitled “Using Green Chemistry Principles as a Framework to Incorporate Research into the Organic Laboratory Curriculum” in the Journal of Chemical Education describes how this was accomplished.
-Research integration has made it possible for students to get involved in research in their first year.
-Peer mentoring is then used to train students for 2-3 more years in the art of research.
-This makes it possible for seniors to contribute independently.
+The second is the conversion of traditional labs to research incorporated labs.
 With these changes in curriculum, there has been tremendous evolution in how research is done by undergraduates at Simmons in the last ten years.
 Currently she serves as a Co-Chair of the Chemistry & Physics Department.
 She and her husband have three children all in college, live in North Shore, and love to travel, cook, read, and be out in nature.

 What I Teach